ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-23}

-Each volume is assigned a unique master encryption key generated by the instance's host hypervisor.
+Each volume is assigned a unique master encryption key, called a data encryption key or DEK, that is generated by the instance's host hypervisor.
 The master key for each block storage volume is encrypted with a unique KMS-generated LUKS passphrase, which is then encrypted by your customer root key (CRK) and stored in the KMS.
 Passphrases are AES-256 cipher keys, which means they are 32 bytes long and not limited to printable characters.
 You can view the cloud resource name (CRN) for the CRK used to encrypt a volume.
 However, the CRK, LUKS passphrase, and the volume's master encryption key are never exposed.
+For more information about all the keys IBM VPC uses to secure your data, see [IBM's encryption technology - How your data is secured](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).

 ### I use customer-managed encryption for my volumes.
-What happens when I delete my root key?
+What happens when I disable or delete my root key?
 {: faq}
 {: #faq-block-storage-24}

-When you delete your root key or suspend it in your key management service, your workloads remain running in your virtual server instance and volumes remain encrypted.
+These are two separate actions.
+Disabling a root key in your KMS suspends its encryption and decryption operations, placing the key in a suspended state.
+Workloads remain running in virtual server instances and boot volume volumes remain encrypted.
+Data volumes remain attached.
 However, if you power down the VM and then power it back on, any instances with encrypted boot volumes will not start.
-If your boot volume was encrypted with provider-managed encryption, the instance will start but all secondary volumes encrypted by root key you deleted will be inaccessible.
-All volume attachments will fail during the boot process.
-You can cancel the deletion if your key is in a suspended state.
-Look at the list of resources for the status of the key.
+You can enable a root key in a suspended state and resume normal operations.
+For more information, see [Disabling root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys).

+Deleting a root key has greater consequences.
+Deleting a root key purges usage of the key for all resources in the VPC.
+By default, the KMS prevents you from deleting a root key that's actively protecting a resource.
+However, you can still force delete a root key.
+You have limited time to [restore a deleted root key](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-restore-root-key) that you imported to the KMS.
+For more information, see [Deleting root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys).

 ### What should I do if my root key is compromised?
 {: faq}